Are Doppler Velocity Measurements Useful for Spinning Radar Odometry?: Methodology

 \subsection{Doppler Velocity Extraction}

-The quantity that we are interested in extracting is the Doppler velocity measurement $u$ for each point.
-To do so, we need to find the Doppler-induced range offset, $\Delta r_d$.
-However, to solve the system of two equations, we need to obtain range measurements from up and down chirp signals.
-In our case, where azimuths alternate in chirp type, this would involve identifying which points from consecutive azimuths correspond to the same target.
-An alternative, entirely association-free way to find the $\Delta r_d$ is to instead consider the entire azimuth at once.
-If we assume that consecutive azimuths are looking at mostly the same targets, then the entire return signals will be shifted by $\Delta r_d$ in the corresponding direction.
-Thus, a cross-correlation between consecutive return signals would return the distance shift between the signals, which would correspond to $2\Delta r_d$.
-The downside of this is that each azimuth is assigned a single radial velocity.
-However, the Doppler measurement is then extracted without needing to ever extract or match explicit points in the return signals.
-Additionally, it can be done at the same time as azimuths arrive, without needing to wait for a full scan to complete.
+To extract the Doppler velocity measurement $u$ for each point, we need to find the Doppler-induced range offset $\Delta r_d$ for that point.
+This means obtaining range measurements from up and down chirp signals to use in \eqref{eq:sys_2_eq_num1} and \eqref{eq:sys_2_eq_num2}.
+In our case, where azimuths alternate in chirp type, this would involve identifying points from consecutive azimuths that correspond to the same target.
+An alternative, entirely association-free way to find $\Delta r_d$ is to instead consider the entire azimuth at once.
+If we assume that consecutive azimuths are looking at mostly the same targets, then consecutive return signals should be oppositely shifted by the same $\Delta r_d$.
+Thus, a cross-correlation between consecutive signals would yield a shift of $2 \, \Delta r_d$.
+The measurement is then formed without needing to ever extract or match explicit points in the return signals.
+For radar systems that produces output as a continuous stream, such as the Navtech RAS6 radar, measurements can be formed at the same time as individual azimuths arrive.
+The assumption that consecutive azimuths capture roughly the same targets becomes less accurate at further ranges, as the radar signal spreads out more.
+As a result, the signals are trimmed to a tuned maximum distance before being passed into the extractor.
+We nonetheless find that most of the signal ($200 \, \si{\meter}$ out of the available $250 \, \si{\meter}$) is needed for accurate alignment.